Selective spin transport through a quantum heterostructure: Transfer matrix method: Introduction

-Inverse GMR effect has also been found in some materials for which $R_P > R_{AP}$.
-The study of GMR effect is of fundamental importance as it established the fact that the spin of an electron can also take an important role in transport phenomena.
-Today, the study of GMR effect has drawn much attention from academic circuit to commercial levels~\cite{r3} as GMR based magnetic data storage devices are used in every computers.
-Not only that, spintronics in low dimensional systems provides some real advantages over bulk metals and semiconductors.
-In molecular systems, the conventional mechanisms for
+Along with this, the inverse GMR effect has also been discovered in some materials for which $R_P > R_{AP}$.
+The study of GMR effect is of underlying importance as it confirms the fact that the spin of an electron can also take a salient role in transport phenomena.
+In contrast with the past, the study of GMR effect has drawn much curiosity from academic circuit to commercial levels~\cite{r3} as GMR based magnetic data storage devices are used in almost all computers.
+Not only that, spintronics in low-dimensional systems furnishes some tangible advantages over bulk metals and semiconductors.
+In molecular systems, the traditional mechanisms for

-spin decoherence (spin orbit coupling, scattering from paramagnetic impurities, etc.) get reduced.
-Hence, in nanoscale systems, we can expect the spin coherence time to be several orders of magnitude larger than in bulk systems.
-Therefore, the study of spin dependent transport and spin dynamics is of great importance to understand and to develop the field, spintronics.
+spin decoherence (spin-orbit coupling, scattering from paramagnetic impurities, etc.) get reduced.
+Hence, in nano-scale systems, we can anticipate the spin coherence time to be several orders of magnitude larger than in bulk systems.
+Therefore, the study of spin dependent transport and spin dynamics is of pronounced importance to understand and to flourish the field, {\em spintronics}.

-Spin dependent transport through mesoscopic systems has attracted rich attention in the development of spintronics~\cite{r4,r5,r6,r7}.
-Several experimental efforts have been made to study spin transport in quantum dots (QD) \cite{r8,r9,r10,r11} and molecular systems \cite{r11,r12,r13,r14}.

-In these systems, electrical resistance depends on the spin state of electrons passing through the device, and it can be controlled by an applied magnetic field.
-This is due to the imbalance in transmission probability for spin up and down electrons through the device~\cite{r15,r16}.